mfey/units2/tutorial.md

     (class (celsius 16))

 Both units and amounts are first-class citizens of the language.
 You can check that units from the astro library are of type `units2.IFnUnit.IFnUnit`, which we'll discuss in more detail later.
-For now, know only that they are named as such since they implement `clojure.lang.IFn`.

-To convert an amount to another unit, just act with that unit on the given amount:
+For now, remember only that they are named as such since they implement `clojure.lang.IFn`.
+Therefore, to convert an amount to another unit, just `apply` that unit on the given amount:

     (fahrenheit (celsius 0))

     (let [a (m 6)]
       [(km a) (m (km 0.5))]
     ) ; --> amounts of 0.006 km and 500 meters

 When the conversion does not exist, the library throws an exception, telling you that your code does not respect the rules of dimensional analysis: